coder/code-server/README.md

 # Visit http://localhost:8443
 ```

+If you run into issues about a different version of Node being used, try running
+`npm rebuild` in the VS Code directory and ignore the error at the end from
+`vscode-ripgrep`.

 ### Upgrading VS Code
 We have to patch VS Code to provide and fix some functionality.
 As the web
 portion of VS Code matures, we'll be able to shrink and maybe even entirely